Enso21/Stories/docs/markdown/the-questionnaire.md

 81. If you were a pizza, what kind would you be?
 (Jenny C.)
 82. What is your ideal spring break?
 (Yu)
 83. How cakey do you like your cookies?
 (Huy, Jenny, Ryan, Sharon, Yu)
+84. What is your favorite photo you have ever taken?
+Bonus points if you have pictures.
+[Previous submissions](https://drive.google.com/drive/u/1/folders/17z6VXi_0UdYPafpgLZLdm2PXM157-UU3)